get10101/10101/maker/readme.md

 - `HTTP-POST api/channels`: allows you to open a channel with a target node.

-Below a snippet to opena channel with the coordinator
+Below a snippet to open a channel with the coordinator

 ```bash
 curl -d '{